- This training course has passed.

 This course is accredited by the Swiss Association of Pharmaceutical Professionals (SwAPP) and the Swiss Society for Pharmaceutical Medicine (SGPM).

-*10 % reduction for members of SwAPP and SBA
+15 % reduction for SwAPP and SBA members

-Registration fees include: Course documentation, refreshments, lunch and a course participation certificate.
+Registration fees include: Course documentation and a course participation certificate.

 Payment: After registration you will receive confirmation and an invoice with instructions on how to complete the bank transfer.
 Full prepayment is needed prior to the course.